MatMasIt/notesArchive/latest/Inglese/2022/aprile/mercoledì_26/10_07_00/appunti.md

 # Lezione di Inglese

-Cubism: fragmentation of realitt,
+Cubism: fragmentation of reality in all its different perceptions

+No unique plot and story, di
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU5MTE2MTg0OV19
+eyJoaXN0b3J5IjpbLTIzMzgwMzg2N119
 -->